solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.2/mlops-azureml/README.md

-# MLOps with Azure Machine Learning Service and Azure DevOps
+# MLOps with Azure Machine Learning and Azure DevOps

 ## Contents